-Upgrade your hardware
+- Upgrade your hardware

 Even the most powerful of home computers now will be virtually useless in a decade.
 There are a couple of reasons for this.
 Obviously, computer programs are going to be a lot more demanding.
-This means that they need more powerful hardware to run without any lag…if they run at all.
+This means that they need more powerful hardware to run without any lag, if they run at all.
 If you are experiencing lag in certain computer programs, then you may want to check the system requirements to see if your computer meets them.
 If it doesn’t, then you may need to upgrade your hardware.
 You may find that an OS upgrade may have slowed down your hardware.
 You should be able to roll it back (in most cases).

-Secondly; computer lag is often caused by degrading hardware.
+Secondly, computer lag is often caused by degrading hardware.
 As electronics get used, they start to degrade.
 While your computer may still be functional in a few years, the hardware may not perform to the standard that it did when you first purchased it.
 You can’t reverse this process.
-You just need to replace the hardware (or your computer)
+You just need to replace the hardware (or your computer).

-Upgrade your OS
+- Upgrade your OS

 In some cases, an OS upgrade is what you need.
 Upgrading your system may help to iron out any bugs or issues which may be causing lag.
 Although, if you are jumping from one operating system to another and it is a major upgrade (i.e. Windows 7 to Windows 10), then make sure your computer can handle it.

-Scan for viruses and malware
+- Scan for viruses and malware

 Often, computer viruses and malware can slow your computer down.
 Again, this is an issue that you will be able to solve in the comfort of your own home.
 You can download a malware scanner that will help to root out any malicious software that may be slowing down your computer, or doing other sorts of unauthorized things (i.e. logging the keys that you press on your computer).
 This should actually help to solve most computer issues, particularly if you have a newer computer.

-Close down any unneeded programs and applications
+- Close any unnecessary programs and applications

-Clean up your computer
+- Clean up your computer

 If your computer is running close to maximum hard drive capacity, then you will need to give it a clean-up.
 Uninstall any programs you do not use any more.
-Delete your temporary internet files.
+Delete your temporary Internet files.
 Just give your computer a good spring clean.
 If you have photos and videos, you may even want to take the opportunity to back them up to a cloud service.
 It will save a lot of space on your computer.
 You may even want to upgrade your hard drive.
 Talk to a computer technician to ensure that this is done properly and safely.
 Don’t forget to run the disk cleanup and disk defragment programs on your computer.